decebals/ff2j/README.md

 The third step is to create a `DownloadHandler` for handling `Download` objects.

-    public class DownloadHandler implements AbstractEntityHandler<Download> {
+    public class DownloadHandler extends AbstractEntityHandler<Download> {

 	    @Override
 	    public void handleEntity(Download entity) {
-		    // only display the entity
+		    // only display the entity to System.out System.out.println(entity);
-		    System.out.println(entity);
 	    }

     }

 where AbstractEntityHandler is a simple EntityHandler that does nothing in beforeFirstEntity() and afterLastEntity().